Teaching and assessment

 You may find that you have fewer hours of teaching than you expected.
-Use your time to study in the library or work through your course reading list.
+You should use the remainder of your time to study in the library or work through your course reading list.
 It is important to establish a good working routine so that you use time effectively.

-Independent study may be different from what you have experienced at home and it can take a while to adjust, but we are sure you will adapt and thrive in this environment.
+Independent study may be different from what you have experienced at home and it can take a while to adjust, but most students find they quickly adapt and thrive in this environment.

 Teaching methods at Bristol

-Teaching methods include a combination of lecture, tutorials and smaller group seminars.
+Teaching will include a combination of lectures, tutorials and smaller group seminars.

-Seminars are small group classes lead by a professor to discuss parts of the course in detail.
-They complement the lectures and help to monitor your progress.
+Seminars are small-group classes led by a tutor, where you will discuss parts of the course in detail.
+They complement lectures and help to monitor your progress.
 Science-based courses will include laboratory sessions and project groups.

 You will be fully integrated into the University and study alongside British students.

-Please be aware that some units may be assessed 100% by one exam at the end of the semester and that regular homework or small pieces of assessed work are not common in the UK.
+Please be aware that some units may be assessed solely by one exam at the end of the semester.
+Regular homework and small pieces of assessed work are not common in the UK.

 You are awarded credit points for successfully completing a unit.
 You will normally need to pass all forms of assessment in order to gain credits for a unit.
 Find out more about the credit point system at Bristol.